ShengdingHu/GPT-World/README.md

 # 🌎GPTWorld: an experimental multi-agent sandbox world.

-🌎GPTWorld is an experimental multi-agent sandbox world. 🔬 Unlike typical sandbox games, interactions in GPTWorld are not defined by pre-written scripts 📜, but rather **inferred by a world engine based on large models 🤖.**.
-In this world, virtual agents and objects are equipped with long term memory and short term memory, they can act, react, and communicate with each other, all supported by AI 🤯.
+🌎GPTWorld is an experimental multi-agent sandbox world. 🔬 Unlike typical sandbox games, interactions in GPTWorld are not fully defined by pre-written scripts 📜 and rules, but rather **inferred by a world engine based on large models 🤖.**.
+In this world, virtual agents and objects are equipped with long term memory, they can act, react, and communicate with each other, all supported by AI 🤯.

-🛠️ To facilitate the creation of a more diverse range of sandboxes, we aim to allow players to create custom worlds through simple configuration files or even natural language 🤩, and look forward to building a rich sandbox world for intelligent agents to explore through community sharing 🤝.
+The creation of a sandbox world is often considered to require advanced game development techniques that are beyond the reach of most individuals.
+This is where 🌎GPTWorld comes to the rescue! 🛠️ Our goal is to make the process of creating a diverse range of sandboxes more accessible by enabling players to construct custom worlds using simple configuration files or even natural language 🤩.

+Through this easy-to-use **world creation** feature, we hope to inspire everyone to construct their own unique worlds.
+As a result, a vibrant sandbox environment will emerge, allowing intelligent agents to explore various creations through community sharing 🤝.

 👨‍💻👩‍💻 Join us on this exciting journey of creating a groundbreaking sandbox world with limitless possibilities 🚀!

-**Currently, 🌍GPTWorld supports:**
+## Project Status
+### 1. Currently, 🌍GPTWorld supports:

 👨‍💻 Easily creating your environment and entities using JSON and mounting them onto your world 🏃 Starting the environment's autonomous operation with just one command 👀 Observing the behavior of the agent in your web browser

-🎉 **Coming soon:**
+### 2. Experimental feature
+🗣️ Creating environments with natural languages

+### 3. TODOS!
-🤝 Allowing players to build and share environments in a distributed way 🗣️ Creating environments with natural languages
+🤝 Allowing players to build and share environments in a distributed way

-🙏**Acknowledgements:** This project was greatly inspired by [*Generative Agents: Interactive Simulacra of Human Behavior*](https://arxiv.org/abs/2304.03442)  during development, where the mechanism of agents' behavior takes the reflection-summary-plan framework.

-🚨 **Disclaimer:**
-This project is for academic and experimental purposes only.
-We currently suspect that it is far from a usable game product.

 <br/>